faithvoid/script.keepalive/README.md

 # KeepAlive
-Quick and dirty Python Interpreter speed hack for XBMC4Xbox.
-Uses a LOT of RAM as the interpreter will always be on, recommended only for 128MB Xbox systems!
+Quick and dirty Python interpreter speed hack for XBMC4Xbox.
+Speeds up script/addon loading time by not waiting for the interpreter to load each time.
+Uses a LOT of RAM, recommended only for 128MB Xbox systems!

 ## How To Install
 - Copy to "Q:/scripts/KeepAlive"